therealparmesh/object-to-formdata/README.md

   dotsForObjectNotation: false,

   /**
-   * display dates in local timezone, with the timezone offset dsplayed.
+   * display dates in local timezone, with the timezone offset displayed.
    * otherwise, all dates will be converted to the UTC timezone */
    dateWithTimezone: false,